Slack

 Read channels, send messages, look up members, and upload files.
 Same toolkit, every framework, no auth plumbing to maintain.

-Add an emoji reaction to a message in Slack.
-Requires a valid Slack OAuth2 connection with reactions:write scope.
+Add a bookmark to a Slack channel, such as a link.
+Requires a valid Slack OAuth2 connection with the bookmarks:write scope.

 Parameters